-The rash usually starts with a pink or tan oval area on the chest, stomach, or back.
-The main patch is usually followed by smaller pink or tan patches elsewhere on the body.
+The rash usually starts with a large pink or tan oval area on the chest, stomach, or back.
+This patch (herald patch) is usually followed by smaller pink or tan patches elsewhere on the body.
 They usually show up on the back, neck, arms, and legs.
 The scaly rash usually begins to heal on its own in 4 to 6 weeks and will go away by 14 weeks.

 Below are other common symptoms of pityriasis rosea.
 But each child may experience symptoms differently.
 Symptoms may include: